10-Q 1 stark_10q.htm FORM 10-Q stark_10q.htm

 The Company’s foreign operations are measured using the currency of the primary economic environment in which the entity operates (the “functional currency”).
 The Company uses US Dollars as its functional and presentation currency.

-NOTE 3.
-GOING CONCERN
+NOTE 3. going concern

-At December 31, 2023, the Company had no cash and there were outstanding liabilities of $93,463.
+At June 30, 2024, the Company had no cash and there were outstanding liabilities of $120,862.
 Management does not believe that the company’s current financial position is sufficient to cover the expenses they will incur during the next twelve months.
 This condition raises substantial doubt about the Company’s ability to continue as a going concern.
 Management anticipates that the Company will be dependent, for the near future, on additional investment capital to fund operating expenses The Company intends to position itself so that it will be able to raise additional funds through the capital markets.

 In light of management’s efforts, there are no assurances that the Company will be successful in this or any of its endeavors or become financially viable and continue as a going concern.
 These financial statements do not include any adjustments related to the recovery or classification of assets or the amounts and classifications of liabilities that might be necessary should the company be unable to continue as going concern.